Clinic Intern Program

 - When will I know if I have been selected for the program?

-Applications are typically reviewed over the summer and interviews are held at the beginning of the fall semester.
-All applicants should hear back by the beginning of the fall semester.
+Applications are typically reviewed over the spring and summer.
+Interviews are held at the beginning of the fall semester.
+All applicants will be advised of their selection by the beginning of the fall semester.

 - What level class is the volunteer program?